kheraud/dotfiles/README.md

 ## Introduction

-> Here for personal use, use at your own risk
+> Here for personal usage, use at your own risk

 ## Installation